Agathoclea

 Drachm of Agathoclea.
 The obverse with the queen's portrait and Greek inscription: BAΣIΛIΣΣHΣ ΘEOTPOΠOY AΓAΘOKΛEIAΣ, Basilissēs Theotropou Agathokleias, "Of the Goddess-like queen Agathoclea".
 Reverse with Strato I standing in armour, and Kharosthi legend: Maharajasa Tratarasa Stratasa Agathukreya, "Of Saviour King Strato and Agathoclea."

 Coin of Strato I and Agathoclea.
 Obverse with the conjugate busts of Strato and Agathoclea, and Greek legend: ΒΑΣΙΛΕΩΣ ΣΩΤΗΡΟΣ ΣΤΡΑΤΩΝΟΣ ΚΑΙ ΑΓΑΘΟΚΛΕΙΑΣ, Basileōs Sōtēros Stratōnos Kai Agathokleias, "Of Saviour King Strato, and Agathoclea".
 Reverse with Athena Alkidemos throwing thunderbolt, and Kharosthi legend: Maharajasa Tratasara Dharmikasa Stratasa, "Of King Strato, the Saviour and Just (i.e. "of the Dharma")".

 Coin of Agathoclea.
 Obverse with Agathoclea in profile.
 Reverse with the Greek straight bow and arrow container.

 Agathoclea Theotropus (Ἀγαθόκλεια Θεότροπος; the epithet possibly means the Goddess-like) was an Indo-Greek queen married to Menander I, who ruled in parts of northern India in the 2nd-century BC as regent for her son Strato I. Born in Bactria, likely to a noble family (probably royal) with some authors such as Tarn alleging she was a daughter of Eucratides, however this is uncertain and Tarn is often criticised by modern authors for casually creating dynastic relationships.
-Nonetheless, Agathoclea would become one of the first woman ruler in the Hellenistic world, and she seems to have been relatively significant due to her large presence on the coins of Strato I.
+Nonetheless, Agathoclea would become one of the first female rulers in the Hellenistic world, and she seems to have been relatively significant due to her large presence on the coins of her son.

 Date and genealogy

-The traditional view, introduced by Tarn and defended as late as 1998 by Bopearachchi, is that Agathokleia was the widow of Menander I. She may also have been the daughter of Eucratides.
+The traditional view, introduced by Tarn and defended as late as 1998 by Bopearachchi, is that Agathokleia was the widow of Menander I and possibly daughter of Agathocles.
+She may also have been the daughter of Eucratides.
 In the civil wars after Menander's death, the Indo-Greek empire was divided, with Agathokleia and her young son Strato maintaining themselves in the eastern territories of Gandhara and Punjab.

 The modern view, embraced by R. C. Senior and probably more solid since it is founded on numismatic analysis, suggests that Agathokleia was a later queen, perhaps ruling from 110 BC–100 BC or slightly later.
 In this case, Agathoclea was likely the widow of another king, possibly Nicias or Theophilus.
 In either case, Agathokleia was among the first women to rule a Hellenistic Kingdom.

 Some of her subjects may have been reluctant to accept an infant king with a queen regent: unlike the Seleucid and Ptolemaic Kingdoms, almost all Indo-Greek rulers were depicted as grown men.
 This was probably because the kings were required to command armies, as can be seen on their coins where they are often depicted with helmets and spears.
 Agathokleia seems to have associated herself with Athena, the goddess of war.
 Athena was also the dynastic deity of the family of Menander, and Agathokleia's prominent position suggests that she was herself the daughter of a king, though she was probably too late to have been a daughter of the Bactrian king Agathocles.